Orion Minerals eyes early cash flow with R183m purchase of OKiep Copper Company - Miningmx

 “We believe that the complementary combination of the advanced OKiep Copper Complex with our flagship Prieska Copper-Zinc Project will transform Orion into a significant base metals mining house, accelerating our journey to become a major producer in the Northern Cape region,” said Errol Smart, MD and CEO of Orion Minerals.

-First production from OCC would be within 18 to 24 months of the submitted mining works program.
+First production from OCC would be within 18 to 24 months of the submitted mining works program although Smart said in an interview today that production might be achieved in a quicker timeframe.
 A mining right was under application.

 In terms of the option agreement, Orion Minerals would have the right to buy a 56.25% stake in Southern African Tantalum Mining, joining the South African government-owned development finance institution, the Industrial Development Corporation (IDC) as a shareholder which would have a 43.75% stake.